Claire Coutinho: Opposition and Shadow Cabinet

 In the 2024 general election, despite large Conservative losses across the country, Coutinho retained her seat with a reduced majority of 7,450.
 In Sunak's Shadow Cabinet she retained her energy brief as the Shadow Secretary of State for Energy Security and Net Zero.
 Upon Kemi Badenoch's victory in the Conservative leadership contest in November, Coutinho was retained as Shadow Energy Secretary and was given additional responsibilities as the Shadow Minister for Equalities.

+In June 2026, she stood in for Conservative Party leader Kemi Badenoch during Prime Minister's Questions while pregnant, the first to do so.
+In the 2026 shadow cabinet reshuffle, Coutinho was promoted to Shadow Secretary of State for Business and Trade.
+Julia Lopez was appointed to cover her as the interim shadow business secretary during Coutinho's maternity leave until January 2027.

 Public image

 Coutinho has been characterised as an ardent Brexit supporter, and as a factional ally of Sunak.
 Stewart wrote that "Like Sunak ...
 Coutinho has spoken with pride about her Indian background."
 Rachel Cunliffe of New Statesman wrote that descriptions of Coutinho from Conservative Members of Parliament included that she was competent, "work-driven", "level-headed" and "forensic-minded".
 Discussing Coutinho's reputation amongst her colleagues, Cunliffe remarked that "The common narrative is that Coutinho is a dedicated grafter who got lucky, backed the right person at the right time, and has been rewarded by a troubled prime minister desperately trying to surround himself with people he can trust."